mmawhinney/cartsy/README.md

 * tableViews
 * Figure out what data service we will use: CoreData vs Sqlite vs ??? (core data won)
 * add Core Data to project in the most backwards way possible
+* stole code from Ray Wenderlich to enable core data saving and fetching